craftedsolutions/music-league-analyze/README.md

 ```

-Best friends (each person should have one):
+#### TODO

-- for each person, get sorted list of the votes for them
+- query that generates BFF for each person

-Enemies (each person should have one):
+- query that generates greatest enemy for each person
+- get genre data from spotify and search for correlations